-This information explains the support services available to caregivers at Memorial Sloan Kettering (MSK).
+This information explains the support services offered to caregivers at MSK.

-At MSK, we recognize caregivers as an important part of the cancer care team.
-As the family member, friend, or caregiver of someone with cancer, you may find yourself taking on new responsibilities while coping with your own emotions and responsibilities.
-It’s normal to sometimes feel overwhelmed by the stress of caregiving, but you’re not alone.
-Have a look at the various services MSK has to support you as you take on this role while also caring for yourself.
-For more information, visit www.mskcc.org/caregivers.Back to top
+At MSK, we recognize caregivers as an important part of the care team.
+As the family member, friend, or caregiver of someone with cancer, you may find yourself taking on new responsibilities.
+It’s normal to feel overwhelmed by caregiving, but you’re not alone.
+MSK has many services to support you as you take on this role while also caring for yourself.

 Talking With Children About Cancer

-Our Talking with Children About Cancer Program provides information and support around how to talk to children about their parent’s cancer diagnosis through individual consultations as well as adult and child support groups.
+Our Talking with Children About Cancer Program provides information and support about how to talk to children about cancer.
+They offer individual counseling and support groups.
 For more information, call 212-639-7029.

-The RLAC Program offers seminars, workshops, and support groups to address topics related to cancer survivorship including insurance, employment, emotional concerns, and caregiver issues.
-For more information, call 646-888-4740.
+The RLAC Program offers seminars, workshops, and support groups to address topics related to life after cancer.
+This includes insurance, employment, emotional concerns, and caregiver issues.
+For more information, call 646-888-8106.

 Patient and Caregiver Education